JanKalin/zcutils/README.md

 # zcutils
 Python utils for Zcash.
-Currently implements a mining rate calculator.
+Currently implements a mining rate calculator and a miner list creator.

 ## Prerequisites
 A working Zcash daemon and Zcash build environment.
 See https://github.com/zcash/zcash/wiki/Beta-Guide.